 Connect with a GVSC

-The Gender Violence Services Coordinators (GVSCs) schedule meetings with University students (undergraduate, graduate, professional, and doctoral) and employees Monday – Friday 9 a.m. – 5 p.m with the exception of dates that the University is closed.
-The GVSCs are only available to meet by appointment, with the exception of the drop-in hours we host in the LGBTQ Center.
+Gender Violence Services Coordinators (GVSCs) schedule meetings with University students (undergraduate, graduate, professional, and doctoral) and employees Monday through Friday, 9 a.m. to 5 p.m., excluding dates the University is closed.
+Meetings with the GVSCs are available by appointment only, except during drop-in hours held at the LGBTQ Center.

-The GVSCs can meet with individuals via phone, video call, or in-person on campus.
+GVSC can meet with individuals by phone, video call, or in-person on campus.

 Reach out to the GVSCs